(updated 17 Nov 2024)

 Lisbon is peppered with little restaurants that are seemingly tucked in to alcoves on every street.
 I must admit that I have never tried one of these restaurants, and probably never will, but if you go, I suspect it is typical Portuguese culture.
 But fear not: I can definitely recommend a few restaurants that are well worth seeking out.

-Relatively new to the scene is Kais (www.kais-k.com) which is another large, open venue much like the Al Cantara Cafe.
+Still new to the restaurant scene is Kais (www.kais-k.com) which is another large, open venue much like the Al Cantara Cafe.
 Absolutely stunning and fabulous food!

-If you are in a bind, I would suggest Sacramento which is in the heart of the shopping area and a bit on the touristy side.
-I don’t think they have a website, but every concierge that I asked for recommendations wanted to send me here so I think everyone knows this restaurant.
+If you are in a bind, I would suggest Sacramento (http://www.tablegroup.pt/en/sacramento.html) which is in the heart of the shopping area and a bit on the touristy side.
 They have food for everyone, even this vegetarian, so you can’t go wrong and the prices won’t kill you.

 And for those of you vegetarians, I found the most amazing restaurant run by the sweetest people: Jardim das Cerejas (www.jardimdascerejas.com).
 According to their website, they are vegetarian but I think they are vegan actually.
 The food was amazing!
 But be warned: it’s buffet style which I personally don’t like, but when I saw a vegetarian restaurant in Lisbon, I had to try it.
 Truly amazing food, with everything you could want (except desert which was extra), and it was ridiculously affordable.
 Seek this restaurant out and enjoy this little hidden treasure.